WDmaster235/DataHelpers/README.md

 3. Add a meaningful title and description to your PR and submit it for review.

 Once your pull request is approved and merged, your class will be a part of the **DataHelpers** library! 🎉
+## Program Conventions 🤝👨‍💻:
+   - ### Changing or adding code to an existing class in the library:
+     - If you want to add a function, a parameter, a constructor, etc.
+       Just add the code to the existing C# file and create a pull request.
+     - Note that if you delete any existing code or change it in any way, you will have to explain why it benefits the existing code and we will determine whether to apply those changes or not.
+   - ### Adding a new class into the library:
+     - In the **DataHelpers.csproj**, create a new folder with the same name as the class you want to create, in there, put all the items you created for your own created class with the actual class itself.
+     - If you want to add an exception with a special name for your class, add that Exception class inside **DataHelpersException.cs**.
+   - ### All added items need to have proper XML documentation and [comments describing the code] (if needed)
+### **Pull requests that will not meet the mentioned conditions WILL NOT be accepted into the library**